 Do not be alarmed, blisters indicate your immune system is healing the area and beginning to remove the ink from your tattoo.

 It is natural for blisters to pop, and this helps the skin to heal faster in many cases.

 You may apply cool compresses as necessary for 24 hours after the laser treatment to help reduce discomfort and inflammation.

-Do not pick at the scab or allow the skin to become scraped, as this may result in infection and scaring.
+Do not pick at the scab or allow the skin to become scraped, as this may result in infection and scarring.

 Feel free to shower 2 hours after the treatment but take care to avoid high pressure water hitting the treated area.
 Baths, hot tubs, swimming pools or any form of soaking are not recommended until all blistering and scabbing are completely healed, as they may increase the risk of infection.
 Shaving should be avoided in the treated area until it is completely healed.

-Exercise is generally safe after treatment, considering the other aftercare instructions are provided here.
+Exercise is generally safe after treatment, providing that allother aftercare instructions are adhered to.

-Wear a sun block with and SPF of 25 or higher over the area for 3 months following treatment.
+Wear a sun block with an SPF (Sun Protection Factor) of 25 or higher over the area for 3 months following treatment.

-Do not wear make-up or any cream or medication on or near the treated area unless recommended by us or a suitably qualified medic for 48 hours after treatment.
+Do not wear make-up or any cream or medication on or near the treated area unless recommended by us or a suitably qualified medical professional for 48 hours after treatment.

-If after any of the above treatments your skin looks infected (honey coloured crusting and oozing or redness spreading around the treatment area) or you are experiencing unusual discomfort or bleeding, or any other complication develop, seek medical advise immediately and please contact the studio to inform us of your situation.
+If after any of the above treatments your skin looks infected (honey–coloured crusting and oozing or redness spreading around the treatment area) or you are experiencing unusual discomfort or bleeding, or any other complication develops, seek medical advice immediately and please contact the studio to inform us of your situation.